 NOTE: Whether the AMF performs the paging procedure or notifies the SMF is up to operator’s policies.

-b) REGISTRATION REQUEST message indicating either "initial registration" or "5GS emergency registration" received over 3GPP access when notificaton procedure is ongoing over non-3GPP access; or
+b) REGISTRATION REQUEST message indicating either "initial registration" or "5GS emergency registration" received over 3GPP access when notification procedure is ongoing over non-3GPP access; or

-REGISTRATION REQUEST message indicating either "initial registration" or "5GS emergency registration" received over non-3GPP access when notificaton procedure is ongoing over 3GPP access.
+REGISTRATION REQUEST message indicating either "initial registration" or "5GS emergency registration" received over non-3GPP access when notification procedure is ongoing over 3GPP access.

-If an integrity-protected REGISTRATION REQUEST message is received from the UE and successfully integrity checked by the network, the network shall abort the notificaton procedure.
+If an integrity-protected REGISTRATION REQUEST message is received from the UE and successfully integrity checked by the network, the network shall abort the notification procedure.
 If the REGISTRATION REQUEST message received is not integrity protected, or the integrity check is unsuccessful, the notification procedure shall be progressed.
 The notification procedure shall be aborted when the primary authentication and key agreement procedure performed during registration procedure for initial registration is completed successfully.

 6 Elementary procedures for 5GS session management